 Offer A Price Reduction

 Another option to sell on the MLS without performing aluminum wiring repair is to offer a reduction in price to the buyer.
 If your home has aluminum wiring, you can be certain that the buyer’s home inspector will find it.
 These findings can cause a lot of contention, but a price reduction might work well to smooth everything over.
-This will be much easier for you than going through all the headaches of changing aluminum wiring to copper wire.
-However, be ready to make a hefty price reduction, as a couple thousand dollars will likely be a slap in the face to your buyers.
+This will be much easier for you than going through all the headaches of changing aluminum wiring to copper wire., as a couple thousand dollars will likely be a slap in the face to your buyers.

 Also, this is not guaranteed to work.
 Although many potential buyers will be happy with a significant price reduction, many will be scared off by the negative inspection report no matter how low the price is.